Chapter 1 : A Predictable Appointment

-“Are you okay, Hermione?” he asked, ignoring Ron’s previous question.
+“Are you okay?” he asked, ignoring Ron’s previous question.

-“I’m fine, Harry,” Hermione said quietly, sitting down.
-“Theodore Nott from Slytherin is the Head Boy,” she added.
+“I’m fine,” Hermione said, sitting down.
+“Theodore Nott from Slytherin is the Head Boy.”

-“I asked him a few questions about working together this year and he seemed very bored.
-It was as if he could care less that he had been made Head Boy,” Hermione replied, biting her lip.
-“I hope he’s up for the job..."
+“I asked him a few questions about working together this year, which he answered with as little enthusiasm as possible.
+It was as if he couldn’t care less that he had been made Head Boy,” Hermione replied, biting her lip.
+“I hope he’s up for the job.”

-“Was he as much of a prat as Malfoy?” he asked finally, making a generalization about Slytherins.
-Hermione smiled at her friend.
+“Was he as much of a prat as Malfoy?”
+Ron asked.

-“His mannerisms weren’t too awful until I asked if he had been part of Malfoy’s gang…” she replied.
+“He wasn’t too awful until I asked if he had been part of Malfoy’s gang,” Hermione said.
 “After that, his attitude could have rivaled even Malfoy’s.”

 “I’m insulted, Granger,” a voice said, causing the trio’s heads to snap towards the open compartment door.
 “Nott has never had my charisma.”

-Hermione’s eyes grew wide as she stared at their unexpected visitor leaning on the doorframe, his blonde hair shimmering in the light streaming in from the window:
+Hermione’s eyes grew wide as she stared at their unexpected visitor leaning on the doorframe, his blond hair shimmering in the light streaming in from the window:

 Draco Malfoy was returning to Hogwarts.